vendus/vendus-sdk-php/docs/README.md

 openssl.cafile="C:/wamp/cacert.pem"
 ```

-- If your are using Wamp, besides editing the php.ini acessible through icon tray, also edit the file located at c:\wamp\bin\php\phpX.x.x\
+- If your are using Wamp, besides editing the php.ini acessible through the system tray, you also have to edit the file located at c:\wamp\bin\php\phpX.x.x\
-- Restart all services.
+- Restart all services

 ## Installing the Vendus SDK for PHP